weakish/weakish.github.com/dive-into/typescript.md

 You can comment `// @ts-nochcek` atop JavaScript files you want to skipped, or `// @ts-ignore` on certain lines to ignore type errors.

-Since TypeScritp 2.6, you can place `// @ts-ignore` comments above the offending lines.
+Since TypeScript 2.6, you can place `// @ts-ignore` comments above the offending lines.

 ```typescript
 if (false) {